Program-specific information on studying under Corona conditions

-You can apply for the degree programme CTS if you have an entrance qualification for a university of applied sciences, a subject-specific higher-education entrance qualification, a general qualification for university entrance or a comparable qualification.
-If you have a foreign certificate you need to have it validated by the Studienkolleg Konstanz
+You can apply for the degree program CTS if you have an entrance qualification for a university of applied sciences, a subject-specific higher-education entrance qualification, a general qualification for university entrance or a comparable qualification.
+If you have a foreign certificate you need to have it validated by the Studienkolleg Konstanz.

-As the classes and examinations for this degree programme will take place in English, it is essential that you have sufficient command of the English language.
+As the classes and examinations for this degree program will take place in English, it is essential that you have sufficient command of the English language.

-Preliminary practical experience is not required for this degree programme.
+Preliminary practical experience is not required for this degree program.